-This Strategic Plan was approved by Full Council on 18 February 2020, and came into operation on 1 April 2020.
+This Strategic Plan was approved by Full Council on 18 February 2020 and came into operation on 1 April 2020.
 Leadership Team and Cabinet have identified the top priority issues that needed to be addressed to ensure these are achieved during the four years after 1 April 2020.
-These priorities have formed the basis of the Delivery Plan for 2021/22 and Service Plans for the remainder of the plan period.
+These priorities have formed the basis of the Delivery Plan for 2022/23 and Service Plans for the remainder of the plan period.
 The Delivery Plan captures the performance the Council has delivered so far against the aspirations set out in the Strategic Plan, then maps out the activity that will take place over the period 2020-24.
-For period up to 31 March 22, there were 15 commitments and 37 actions.

 Actions are mapped directly back to commitments and aspirations in each of the Council's priorities in the Strategic Plan.
-They are also linked to each Head of Service and team service plans in addition to individual staff members' Performance Development Review (PDR) targets.
+They are also linked to each Head of Service and team service plans in addition to individual staff members' Performance targets.
 It is the actions that are therefore monitored.